dustyroom-studio/quibli-doc/_docs/quibli-flat-kit.md

 ---
-title: "Quibli or Flat Kit"
+title: "Quibli and Flat Kit"
-permalink: /quibli-or-flat-kit/
+permalink: /quibli-flat-kit/
-excerpt: "Quibli or Flat Kit"
+excerpt: "Quibli and Flat Kit"
 ---

-## Quibli or Flat Kit?
+## Quibli and Flat Kit

 We describe [Flat Kit](http://u3d.as/1uVy){:target="_blank"} as a one-stop choice for getting bread-and-butter toon look and a great tool for experimentation.
 With Flat Kit you can take a scarily boring plain scene and turn it into a pro-looking polished material in the matter of half an hour.
 Quibli takes this idea to the next level.